A delicious way to start the day is with these Apple Cinnamon Oatmeal Muffins. They are moist, slightly sweet and full of flavor!

 - Preheat oven to 400 ℉.
 Line muffin pan with liners.
 Set aside.

-- In large bowl add butter, milk, eggs, vanilla and brown sugar.
+- In large bowl add eggs, milk, yogurt, vanilla, brown sugar, and butter.
 Whisk together until completely incorporated.

 - Add in flour, oats, baking soda and cinnamon.
 Stir in apples until combined.